please be awesome

 Well, this one was a first – Chinggis Gold vodka, a brand from Mongolia!

 I had heard about Mongolian vodka before.
 I had heard that it was supposed to be the smoothest of them all, a liquid dream of grasslands, a product so clear and so fresh that getting drunk felt like riding a horse under the open skies.
 But then, I had never been to Mongolia.

 Luckily, a few of my friends had been there.
 And they had brought back this golden bottle.

 We tested it.
 Intensively.
 There were two problems with this round of testing though: for one thing, we chose to have this vodka with Chinese food.
-This is always a problem, because of some of the Chinese spices that are likely going to mess with your ability to distinguish different tastes.
+This is always a problem, because some of those spices are strong enough to mess with your ability to distinguish different tastes.

 The price is a bit hard to figure out for this one, because I wasn’t the one who paid for it.
-I looked it up online though, and I found an offer of about 40€/700ml, which would place it in a rather low category (2/10).
-The bottle design was okay, I would have given it a 5 but the Khan on the label looked so angry that I upgraded him to a 6/10.
+I looked it up online, and I found an offer of about 40€/700ml, which would place it in a rather low category.
+The bottle design was okay, I would have said it’s just okayish but the Khan on the label looked so angry that I changed my opinion.

 It was a good vodka.
 But it was too expensive (at least from what I can tell).